Philip S. LeSourd

 - LeSourd, Philip S. (2003) The Noun Substitute in Maliseet-Passamaquoddy.
 In Essays in Algonquian and Siouan Linguistics in Memory of Frank T. Siebert, Jr., edited by Blair A. Rudes and David C. Costa, 141-63.
 Winnipeg: University of Manitoba Press.

-- LeSourd, Phillip S. (2011) On Split Coordination in Passmaquoddy.
-In Papers of the Forty-First Algonquian Conference, edited by Karl S. Hele.
-London, Ont.: University of Western Ontario.
+- LeSourd, Philip S. 2013.
+On split coordination in Passamaquoddy.
+In Karl S. Hele and J. Randolph Valentine (eds.), Papers of the Forty-First Algonquian Conference, 120–142.
+London, ON: University of Western Ontario.

 - SLST T510 Modern English Grammar